 You’ve no doubt seen a great deal of changes in my life over the last three years.
 Despite never being a risk taker, I quit my job and traveled the world.
-Despite being shy and anti-social, I met a few of my celebrity heroes and hung out with them in their actual homes.
+Despite being shy and borderline anti-social, I met a few of my celebrity heroes and hung out with them in their actual homes.
 Despite never dating, I fell in love and got married.
-All of these were possible because after fifteen years of struggling, I finally curbed my depression.
+All of these were possible because after fifteen years of struggle, I finally curbed my depression.
 And I did it without ever using antidepressants.

 You’ve asked me how I accomplished this, but until now, I’ve kept the secret to myself.
 The reason?
 I love you both very much.
 As a son, loving you is great.
 As a writer, it’s a problem.
 I’ve joked that the biggest thing holding me back from being a successful artist is that I love my parents.
 Any sincere artist needs to be willing to stand naked before the masses, honest and vulnerable.
 That would be a lot easier for me if you had done a shitty job.

 But you didn’t.
 You did an amazing job, and because of that, the last thing I want to do is embarrass you.
 But lately I’ve been consumed by two conflicting fears:

 - I’m afraid I’ll never be able to be honest with you.

 - I’m afraid if I am honest with you, I’ll accidentally hurt you.

 But I believe you’re wise enough to handle the truth.
 The truth is that I made one simple decision that profoundly impacted my life more than any other, and this one decision was a seed from which a garden of great things sprouted:

 I decided to eat some magic mushrooms.

 Please stay calm.
 Take a breath.
 Nothing bad happened.
 As far as I can tell, the only long-term consequence is that I now look at the world with greater empathy, understanding, self-awareness, acceptance, and unconditional love.
 You know, nothing major.